 The next question is likely to be, who will certificate you courses?

 Prior to 2012, the Health & Safety Executive (HSE) monitored the provision of First Aid at Work courses, ensuring only accredited bodies who met their standard could do so.
-The HSE relinquished their responsibility of this and paced responsibility on the employer to ensure the training received was appropriate.
+The HSE relinquished their responsibility of this and placed responsibility of due diligence on the employer or customer to ensure the training received was appropriate and credible.